The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: Introduction

-In Section \ref{subsection: exact scores}, we consider the SDE \eqref{rev sde} with an exact score function and approximate starting prior, addressing the source of error \ref{errorprior}.
-In this case, the KL divergence in Theorem \ref{teo 2} estimate explicitly demonstrates the advantage of stochasticity, confirming the conjecture in \cite{karras}.
-However, increasing $\gamma$ makes the problem stiff, adding an effective faster time scale to the dynamics.
-In practice, this poses a challenge to the numerical approximation of the problem, limiting the choice of $\gamma,$ as discussed in Section \ref{remarks on gamma}.
+In Section \ref{subsection: exact scores}, we consider the exact-score reverse-time SDE \eqref{rev sde} with an approximate starting prior, isolating the source \ref{errorprior} of error.
+In this case, Theorem \ref{teo 2} explicitly shows the advantage of stochasticity, in the form of KL divergence bounds which are decreasing in $\gamma(t)$.
+A previous result has been obtained in \cite[Section D.4]{SDEDrag}, restricted to the choices of $\gamma(\tau)=\gamma=1$ and $\gamma(\tau)=\gamma=0$.
+As we discuss in Section \ref{rem: gamma and discretization}, increasing $\gamma$ makes the problem stiff, adding an effective faster time scale to the dynamics.
+This poses a challenge to the numerical approximation of the problem, limiting the choice of $\gamma$ in practice.

-Next, in Section \ref{subsection: approx scores}, we consider the more realistic setting of an approximate score function $s(x, t) = \nabla\log p_t(x, t) + \epsilon(x,t),$ where $\epsilon=\epsilon(x,t)$ is the associated error, addressing both errors \ref{errorprior} and \ref{errorscore}.
+Next, in Section \ref{subsection: approx scores}, we consider the more realistic setting of an approximate score function $s(x, t) = \nabla\log p_t(x) + \epsilon(x,t),$ where $\epsilon=\epsilon(x,t)$ is the associated error, addressing both errors \ref{errorprior} and \ref{errorscore}.
 Here, stochasticity still produces a correction term in the evolution of the generated distribution, but it also amplifies the score error $\epsilon$ by a multiplicative factor, making its overall impact more subtle.
-This behavior reflects empirical findings reported in \cite{closingthegap, karras}, where the relative performance of stochastic and deterministic sampling varies significantly depending on the dataset and training regime.

-In Proposition \ref{prop 2}, we obtain precise conditions to ensure that the formula for the time derivative of the KL divergence holds.
-This formula has previously been obtained in the literature by formal arguments, as in \cite{Chen2022Improved} for an Ornstein-Uhlenbeck forward process, in the particular case of $\gamma \equiv 1$, and in \cite[Lemma 2.22]{stoch_interp}, for a constant $\gamma$, in the context of stochastic interpolants.
-Then, if $\bar{p}_\tau$ satisfies a log-Sobolev inequality with log-Sobolev constant $C(\tau),$ as in \eqref{HLSI}, Theorem \ref{teo 4} yields the KL divergence estimate
+In Proposition \ref{prop 2}, we explicitly state the conditions to ensure that the formula for the time derivative of the KL divergence holds.
+Then, if $\bar{p}_\tau$ satisfies a log-Sobolev inequality with constant $C_\text{LSI}(\tau),$ as in \eqref{HLSI}, Theorem \ref{teo 4} yields the KL divergence estimate

-where $a(s)=C(s)^{-1} \gamma(s) g(s)^2$ and $h_s=\tilde{p}_s/\bar{p}_s$.
+where $\alpha(s)=C_\text{LSI}(s)^{-1} \gamma(s) \bar{g}(s)^2$ and $h_s=\tilde{p}_s/\bar{p}_s$.
 When $\gamma$ is strictly positive, a more explicit estimate is given by equation \eqref{perturbed bound 2}, which eliminates the explicit dependence on $\nabla\log h$ and depends on $\epsilon$ only through its $L^2(\tilde{p})$ norm.